 And yet.
 I can’t help also feeling better prepared for a future conversation, family or otherwise, should the scenario ever arise.

-If I could do it all over again, I’d say something like this to my aunt:
+If I could do it all over again, I’d say something like this to my one family member and anyone else listening:

 So, I don’t know if you know this from reading my blogs or books or other writings.
 But I’m actually gay.
 I’ve been attracted to guys since first or second grade.
 I certainly didn’t choose my sexuality.
 It just happened this way.
 I don’t think anyone would choose this sexuality if given the alternative to be straight and otherwise ‘normal.’
 We do, however, each have a choice deciding what to do with our sexualities, our proclivities, our temptations and desires, good or otherwise.
 So, even though I’m attracted to the same sex, I feel God calling me not to pursue a same-sex relationship in pursuit of him all the more.